 Selection

-A diverse applicant pool is defined in terms of gender, nationality, language, or other characteristics representative of a global constituency.
+A diverse applicant pool is defined in terms of gender, nationality, language, employment status, or other characteristics representative of a global constituency.
 It is the responsibility of the committee to work actively to encourage different perspectives in the applicant pool through outreach or other appropriate actions.

 The committee will attempt to recruit a diverse pool of applicants for bursaries to ensure a wide representation across diversity parameters as they are exemplified above.
 In selecting winners, the committee shall keep in mind the desirability of ensuring diversity in opinion, experience and representation.